bradwan7/OSSAssignmentDFD/UseCases.md

 • Stakeholders:

-   Manager: To receive clear and relevant policy documents information.
+   -Manager: To receive clear and relevant policy documents information.

-   Developer: To provide the relevant software package.
+   -Developer: To provide the relevant software package.

 • Preconditions:

-   Relevant package information is in policy documents.
+   -Relevant package information is in policy documents.

-   Proper software package has been submitted.
+   -Proper software package has been submitted.

 • Main Success Scenario: Manager receives accurate policy documents information for the requested package.